X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Discussion

-The range of Doppler parameter values that we measure for oxygen and nitrogen is consistent with many of the LSS \ovi Doppler parameters reported in the literature, and in particular with those of our 3 LLSs (28, 78 and 46 km s$^{-1}$, for LLS\#1, LLS\#2 and LLS\#3, respectively; \cite{Fox13}).
-If only due to thermal motion (i.e. $\sigma_{turb}^2=0$) this range of $b_{O,N}$ would correspond to temperatures in the interval T$\simeq (0.25–25)\times 10^6$ K. The exact value of $b$ in this broad interval, however, is not critical with respect to the minimum ion column densities allowed by the X-ray data.
-Fig. \ref{fig:ioncolumns}, indeed, shows that the K$\beta$ transitions of \ovii and \nvi (dashed green and orange lines, respectively) sets stringent lower boundaries to the He-like oxygen and nitrogen column densities, whose values are virtually independent on the Doppler parameter in the common range $b_{O,N} \simeq 80–170$ km s$^{-1}$, whereas $16 \ls b_{O,N} \ls 80$ km s$^{-1}$ would imply even higher \ovii column densities (lower green solid line in Fig. \ref{fig:ioncolumns}).
-In the following we assume that the LLS-associated \ovi absorbers seen in the FUV spectra of our targets are imprinted at least partly by the X-ray halo, and thus estimates X-ray ion column densities at $b_{O,N} = 62 \pm 10$ km s$^{-1}$, the ($\sqrt{\Delta\sigma^2}\times$N$_{\ovi}$)-weighted average of the three \ovi absorbers.
-This corresponds to the X-ray-halo virial temperature logT(in K)$\simeq 6$ (see below) for internal line-of-sight turbulence $\sigma_{turb}^2\simeq 40-64$ km s$^{-1}$.
+The range of Doppler parameter values that we measure for oxygen is consistent with many of the LSS \ovi Doppler parameters reported in the literature, and in particular with those of our 3 LLSs ($b_{OVI}^i=28$, 78 and 47 km s$^{-1}$, for LLS\#1, LLS\#2 and LLS\#3, respectively; \cite{Fox13}).
+If only due to thermal motion (i.e. $\sigma_{turb}^2=0$) $b_{OVII} \sim 20-88$ km s$^{-1}$ (as conservatively measured in the FUV-LLS spectrum) would correspond to temperatures in the interval T$\simeq (0.25–7.5)\times 10^6$ K. The exact value of $b$ in this broad interval, however, is not critical with respect to the minimum ion column densities (and so mass of the X-ray halo) allowed by the X-ray data.
+Fig. \ref{fig:ioncolumns} shows that in both the X-ray-LLS and FUV-LLS spectra the 90\% low-boundary constraint on the K$\alpha$ (X-ray-LLS spectrum: lower solid orange line) or K$\beta$ (FUV-LLS spectrum: lower dashed green line) transition, sets stringent lower boundaries to the He-like oxygen column density through the X-ray halo, at a distance of 115 kpc from the galaxy’s center.
+These are virtually independent on the Doppler parameter in the ranges $b_{OVII} \gs 50, 100$ km s$^{-1}$ (depending on whether the X-ray-LLS or FUV-LLS solutions are considered; optically-thin limit), whereas $16 \ls b_{OVII} \ls 50, 100$ km s$^{-1}$ (optically-thick regimes) would imply even higher \ovii column densities. { In the following we assume that the LLS-associated \ovi absorbers seen in the FUV spectra of our targets are imprinted at least partly by the X-ray halo.
+Part of the FUV-detected \ovi could belong to a different phase (e.g. \cite{Ahoranta21}), but, given the non-detection of \oviii in the X-ray data (up to the 90\% upper limits listed in Table \ref{tab:stacked-spectrum_linepars}), it is reasonable to assume that at least part of it, is produced by the \ovii-bearing phase (see \S \ref{subsec:t-and-nh} and \ref{appsec:ion-fractions}).
+Accordingly, we consider the measured weighted-average \ovi colum (plus its 90\% error) as an upper limit for the \ovi column through the X-ray halo (see \S \ref{subsec:t-and-nh}), and estimate \ovii column densities at $<b_{OVI}> = 68 \pm 10$ km s$^{-1}$, the ($\sigma^i_{OVII}\times$N$^i_{OVI}$)-weighted average of the three \ovi absorbers.
+This corresponds to the X-ray-halo virial temperature logT(in K)$\simeq 6$ (see below) for internal line-of-sight turbulence $\sigma_{turb}^2\simeq 48-71$ km s$^{-1}$.